oxguy3/schiff.io/_posts/2017-07-21-reverse-engineering-humble-bundle-api.md

 [![Humble Bundle captcha][screenshot-captcha-page]][screenshot-captcha-page]

-If you load the page yourself, solve the captcha, and click the Submit button, you'll find that nothing actually happens.
-Looking in the source code of the web page, we find this bit of JavaScript:
+If you load the page yourself, solve the captcha, and click the Submit button, you'll find that nothing actually happens for some reason.
+Looking in the source code of the web page, we find this bit of JavaScript that seems to control what happens when that Submit button is clicked:

 {% highlight javascript %}
 var captcha = new Recaptcha2('captcha-holder');